terbo/sigmon/README.md

 ANECDOTES
 =========

-So some of the things I have seen while watching the output of this program include phone numbers, birthdates, and even a social security number..<br>
+So some of the things I have seen while watching the output of this program include phone numbers, birthdates, and even a social security number and an obvious password..<br>

 BUGS
 ====

-Scapy regularly delivers malformed packets, and tshark occasionally crashes - which maay cause a loop.<br>

-Quitting prematurely can corrupt the pickle file.
+Innumerable

 TODO
 ====

-Reimpliment a database/sqlachemy/mongodb<br>
-Add real curses display :D<br>
+Total Rewrite

 Contact
 =======